UTC Partners With Tech Beach Retreat To Spur Growth Of Caribbean Digital Economy

 Trinidad And Tobago Unit Trust Corporation (UTC), a regional leader in investment management and wealth creation, looks to provide new opportunities to startups and early-stage growth companies through a new venture.

-PORT OF SPAIN, Trinidad and Tobago, March 29, 2022 /PRNewswire-PRWeb/ --Trinidad and Tobago Unit Trust Corporation (UTC), a global financial solutions provider offering products and services to meet every client need for over 37 years, today announced they are partnering with Tech Beach Retreat, the Caribbean tech platform connecting the Caribbean with the global tech ecosystem.
+Trinidad and Tobago Unit Trust Corporation (UTC), a global financial solutions provider offering products and services to meet every client need for over 37 years, today announced they are partnering with Tech Beach Retreat, the Caribbean tech platform connecting the Caribbean with the global tech ecosystem.
 UTC has come on board as a sponsor of Tech Beach Retreat and TBR Lab.
 Together they aim to accelerate the digital transformation of the Caribbean economy through supporting business entrepreneurship and success in a variety of sectors and industries.

 According to the Economic Commission for Latin America and the Caribbean (ECLAC), the Caribbean economy is set to grow by 6.1% in 2022.
 An increase in access to digital services, technologies, and skills by businesses and individuals could further stimulate business innovation, transform production systems and supply chains, encourage competitiveness and help startups solve pressing problems using innovative technology.